 Stress management is another key focus area.
-Dr. Anna Erat from the Longevity Center pointed out, "We need stress, but chronic high stress leads to burnout.
-When the level of stress becomes too high, performance decreases."
+Dr. Anna Erat from the Longevity Center pointed out, "We need stress, but in small amounts, to trigger an adaptive hermetic response, but chronic high stress leads to deleterious effects and ultimately accelerates aging".
 Building stress resilience requires a multidimensional approach, and many clinics tackle this by offering bio- or neurofeedback, emotional regulation therapies, or teaching relaxation techniques or better breathing patterns.